-A few years ago I did a big 3-part post series talking about how much I recommend spending/budgeting for Christmas.
-I thought it was time to freshen it up and repost, to help give us all some guidelines for “safe spending” this year!
-While I focus mostly on gifts for our Children (since that tends to be our greatest Christmas expense), these concepts really can apply to any of us, in any situation.
+Today I’m here to help give us all some guidelines for “safe spending” this year!
+While I focus mostly on gifts for our children (since that tends to be our greatest Christmas expense), these concepts really can apply to any of us, in any situation.

-Before you even ask your kids to make a Christmas list, you fist need to:
+Before you even ask your kids to make a Christmas list, you first need to:

 Put a number to it.
 Look at your income, savings, and financial situation.
 Look at how much you have leftover at the end of the month.
 You will probably need to be setting aside for several months prior to Christmas, just FYI.
 We keep that money in our “family regular savings”.
 If you can afford $1000 this year, then decide if that's what you want to spend $1000 on.
 If it's $300, there you go.
 Many of us spend without keeping track.
 But when you stop and add it up, you might say “$2500 for Christmas?
 Heck, we could redo our kitchen floor for that!
 Honey, we're cuttin' back this year!”.
 Decide this first, then you work backwards from there and everything will be much, much, much easier.

-Once that preliminary work is done, now it's time to shop for the kiddos!
-Before I give you numbers and parameters for what a reasonable amount is to spend (that will be part III, stay tuned!)
-I need to “teach you to fish” a bit first.
-This Christmas I would love you to ask yourself 3 important questions to help you decide how much you should buy for your kids:
+Once the preliminary work is done, now it's time to shop for the kiddos!
+Before I give you numbers and parameters for what a reasonable amount is to spend this Christmas – ask yourself 3 important questions to help you decide how much you should buy for your kids: